albertoventurini/graph-book-reviews/doc/modelling-data-with-graphs.md

 The query will traverse a section of the graph in order to extract the data we want (average rating for each author.)
 We can break it down into 4 steps:

-1. We start from the node corresponding to the author we're interested in.
+1. Start from the node corresponding to the author we're interested in.
 2. Navigate through the "Written by" edges that point to the author node.
 3. Get the source nodes of the "Written by" edges.
 These will be book nodes.
 4. Navigate through the "Reviewed" edges that point to the book nodes and extract the `rating` property from these edges.